Your current path:

 Conclusion

-Most companies pay a public holiday surcharge.
+Most companies pay a public holiday supplement.
 This is often stipulated in the employment contract or collective agreement.
 If a contract contains a public holiday bonus, employees are also entitled to have this paid out.